You want to buy a new home but your credit score is low. Does this mean you’re out of luck? It depends.

 But if you bring a hefty down payment to the table, the likelihood of you being approved could increase since the loan amount will be lower.
 Plus, you’ll save a bundle on interest.

 So, what’s a good percentage to aim for?
-The standard 20 percent required for most conventional loans is a good starting point, but the higher, the better.
+The standard 20 percent required for most conventional home loans is a good starting point, but the higher, the better.
 (Plus, you may be able to avoid mortgage insurance).

 It’s also a good idea to have a hefty amount of cash in your savings account.
-This demonstrates to lenders that despite your low credit score, you can handle financial emergencies or cover unexpected financial occurrences as they arise.
+This demonstrates to lenders that despite your poor credit score, you can handle financial emergencies or cover unexpected financial occurrences as they arise.
 It’s not necessary to stow away an entire year of income in the bank, but three to six months will suffice.

 Go Rate Shopping

-Worried about your credit score taking a hit if you apply with several lenders?
+Worried about your credit taking a hit if you apply with several lenders?
 Don’t be.
 According to myFICO, “inquiries for mortgage loans generated in a 30-day window count as a single inquiry.”

-So, if you shop around and apply with ten separate lenders in a 30-day window, your credit score will only be impacted by one inquiry since FICO scoring models recognize that you’re conducting a loan search.
+So, if you shop around and apply with ten separate lenders in a 30-day window, your credit will only be impacted by one inquiry since FICO scoring models recognize that you’re conducting a home loan search.

 Sign on the Dotted Line

 But if you weren’t as fortunate and found that it wasn’t the right time to buy, don’t fret.
-Be patient while working diligently to boost your credit score and get your finances in order.
+Be patient while working diligently to boost your credit and get your finances in order.

 Also, be sure to make all your rent payments on time to show potential lenders that you are responsible and can handle your housing obligations.
 That way, you’ll have more luck next time around.